elhigu/opencl-testsuite/README.md

                          Ids are returned with list-devices command
 ```

+When writing run scripts it is important to not to use any tools, which are not available in Windows.
+We have python as dependency so that still can be used.

 ### Test compiling kernel code

 Create new file with `.cl` extension to tests/kernel and write your test code there.
-All `.cl` files are interpreted as test cases.
+All `.cl` files are interpreted as test cases. `ocl-tester compile --device <device_id>` can be used to test compiling.

 ### Test running kernel code